FULL MOTORCYCLE A1 LICENCE

 Third session: – we train for the mod 1 test on the track and aim to reach a good passable standard in the morning.
 Following a break we ride to Kings Lynn and train for the mod 2 test around typical test routes where an examiner will take you.

-Fourth session: – we do the final training for the mod 1 test at the track, including a mock test before travelling to Lynn to take the test.
+Fourth session: – we do the final training for the mod 1 test at the track, before travelling to Lynn to take the test.
+We normally do some extra mod 2 training either side of the test.

 The full course for a novice is normally spread over 3 weeks and for experienced riders over 2 weeks.
 It can be condensed by taking both tests on the same day, but the risk is that if you fail the mod 1 you can’t take the mod 2 and you lose the test fee.
 I only recommend that option for experienced riders who struggle to get time off work.

-After passing the A1 test you are limited to a 125 until you are 19 at which point if you want to ride a bigger bike you would have to take the test again on a 400, the A2 Test.
+After passing the A1 test you are limited to a 125 until you are 19 at which point if you want to ride a bigger bike you would have to take the A2 test on a 400/500.
 There is no need to do the A1 before taking the A2 which is why most pupils continue riding a 125 on a CBT with L plates until they are old enough.